Suntec.AI Listed As One Of The Best Bata Labeling Service Providers By G2

-(MENAFN- ForPressRelease) Suntec, a company renowned for providing bespoke high-quality data labeling and annotation services, has been named one of the best data labeling service providers by G2.
-The ranking was based on a set of proven methodologies and scoring components, which include among others client satisfaction, market presence, quality of support, and ease of doing business with.
+Suntec, a company renowned for providing bespoke high-quality data labeling and annotation services, has been named one of the best data labeling service providers by G2 .
+The ranking was based on a set of proven methodologies and scoring components, which include among others client satisfaction, market presence, quality of support, and ease of doing business.

 The head of the Data & Digital division of Suntec, Rohit Bhateja, put succinctly what this means for the company:“We are elated and honored by this latest accolade.
 This is yet another feather in our cap that signals and affirms our relentless pursuit of excellence and our unfaltering dedication to providing reliable, outstanding services to our clients.”

-For more information about Suntec and its top-class data labeling services and offerings, please visit: Suntec
+For more information about Suntec and its top-class data labeling services and offerings, please visit: About Suntec

 Suntec is a specialized data labeling service provider that delivers high-quality data annotation services for machine learning and artificial intelligence projects at a reasonable cost.
 It provides services across various domains, including healthcare, robotics, satellite imagery, automotive, and AI security camera systems among others.
 Its parent company, SunTec India, has been in operation for nearly two and a half decades.